pydanny/pydanny-event-notes/PyConPL2012/blame_it_on_ceasar.rst

 Timezone woes
 ===============

-.. note:: There are not 24 timezones, there are standard times.
+* There are not 24 timezones, there are standard times per country
+* standard times change
+* If you want to accurate describe times from the past, you need a database of timezone changes.